forwardemail/forwardemail.net/app/views/faq/index.md

 ### How do I convert SQLite backups to EML files

 If you download or store SQLite backups (either from our default storage or your own [custom S3 bucket](#how-do-i-use-my-own-s3-compatible-storage-for-backups)), you can convert them to standard `.eml` files using our standalone CLI tool **[convert-sqlite-to-eml](https://github.com/forwardemail/forwardemail.net/tree/master/tools/convert-sqlite-to-eml)**.
+The password-protected ZIP also contains VCF contacts organized by address book under `Contacts` and ICS calendar events or tasks organized by calendar under `Calendars`.
 EML files can be opened with any email client ([Thunderbird](https://www.thunderbird.net/), [Outlook](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook), [Apple Mail](https://support.apple.com/mail), etc.) or imported into other mail servers.

 #### Installation